 Yumthang: What to expect in different seasons?

 Yumthang valley is different in different seasons.
 Although the best time to visit would be during April and May, here is what you can expect at Yumthang at a different time of the year.

 Winters in Sikkim start around November up till February.
 It is a great time to witness the winter wonderland at Yumthang valley in December.

 Although you won’t be able to see any flowers in Yumthang valley in November till March-end, the place is still a must-visit.

 Also, the Valley is usually closed during peak winter due to heavy snowfall.

 The best time to visit Yumthang valley is between March and June.
 It is here when the rhododendrons start blooming.
 The flowering can be seen up till May in Yumthang valley.

 If you visit the valley during the rainy season (July- September), expect muddy roads and roadblocks at some places.
 I would suggest you avoid it during the rainy season.

-Although flowering season adds to the beauty of the whole valley, Yumthang valley is worth a visit no matter when you are going.
+Although the flowering season adds to the beauty of the whole valley, Yumthang valley is worth a visit no matter when you are going.

 Safety & Travel Tips for First Time Visitors to Yumthang Valley